 Tuesday 16th November, 1-2.30pm (in-person)

-This session will cover the pillars of the Mental Capacity Act and explore the difference between Lasting Power of Attorney, Deputyship and Next of Kin within the context of Best Interest decision-making.
+Session 1: Legal foundations for decision-making with Eloise Keyte, Keyte Legal – This session will cover the pillars of the Mental Capacity Act and explore the difference between Lasting Power of Attorney, Deputyship and Next of Kin within the context of Best Interest decision-making.

-Through exploring a series of lived-experience case studies, this session will look at how to use insight from the first two sessions and when to draw on your legal toolkit, what to push and when to escalate.
+Session 3: Putting it into practice with Advocacy Focus – Through exploring a series of lived-experience case studies, this session will look at how to use insight from the first two sessions to prepare for meetings, challenge decisions and ensure the person is at the centre of all decision making.

 To book your place please email [email protected].